How To Install NethServer 6.8 Using ISO

 - Remote monitoring,

 What can I do with NethServer?

 Everything!
-You can setup Web server, Mail server, File server, Private Cloud, Groupware, Firewall, VPN, FTP, DNS, DHCP, PXE, Web filter, and more.
+You can setup a Web server, Mail server, File server, Private Cloud, Groupware, Firewall, VPN, FTP, DNS, DHCP, PXE, Web filter, and much more.

 Here is the complete list of available modules in NethServer.

 - Web server – Multi-domain support with ready to use LAMP stack.